Need to know

 At the hotel

-Breakfast room, plunge pool and free WiFi throughout.
+Free WiFi throughout.
 In rooms: iPod dock, beeswax candles, Bose bluetooth speaker, free minibar (with chocolate, nuts, local beer and soft drinks), tea- and coffee-making kit, and Kevin Murphy bath products.
 The Main Master and Main Classic Rooms share the lap pool, gourmet kitchen and living and dining area; they also benefit from free bar items in the main fridge, along with tea- and coffee-making kit in the main kitchen.

 Our favourite rooms